 If only she knew.

-Later on I fed him fennel tea using a sippy cup and helped him turn after another nurse had punctured his neck to insert a catheter without yet covering up the wound.
+Later on I fed him fennel tea using a sippy cup and helped him turn after another nurse had punctured his skin to insert a catheter without yet covering up the wound.
 I discretely tucked away the bag containing his bowel and bladder contents that another nurse had put on his blanket, for fear the bag would get stuck in a doorway, as we rolled him back from the X-ray.
 I didn’t mind.
 And neither did he.

 Eventually I kissed his forehead, told him I had to leave to get my train, that I would see him again in a few days.
 And that I loved him.
 He very softly said I love you back – the first time he’s ever said this to me in my entire life – and closed his eyes to get some rest.